just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Real-World-Models.rst

 .. mchoice:: mcsp-4-8-1
     :random:
     :practice: T
-    :answer_a: (A) Computer simulations can only be built after the real-world object or system has been created. <br>
+    :answer_a:  Computer simulations can only be built after the real-world object or system has been created. <br>
     :feedback_a:
-    :answer_b: (B) Computer simulations only run on very powerful computers that are not available to the general public.
+    :answer_b:  Computer simulations only run on very powerful computers that are not available to the general public.
     :feedback_b:
-    :answer_c: (C) Computer simulations usually make some simplifying assumptions about the real-world object or system being <span class="Apple-tab-span" style="white-space:pre">    </span>modeled.
+    :answer_c:  Computer simulations usually make some simplifying assumptions about the real-world object or system being <span class="Apple-tab-span" style="white-space:pre">    </span>modeled.
     :feedback_c: This is correct
-    :answer_d: (D) It is difficult to change input parameters or conditions when using computer simulations.
+    :answer_d:  It is difficult to change input parameters or conditions when using computer simulations.
     :feedback_d:
     :correct: c